lavinigam-gcp/build-with-adk/retail-ai-location-strategy/blog/07-artifact-generation.md

         logger.info("=" * 60)
 ```

+Each after callback appends its stage to `stages_completed`, then calls `_check_artifact_generation_complete()`.
+When all three artifact stages are in the list, we log the final pipeline completion summary.
+This pattern works because all three agents share the same session state.

 ---

 ## What You've Built

 Congratulations!
-You've built a complete multi-agent pipeline that:
+You've built a complete multi-agent pipeline that transforms a natural language request into professional business deliverables:

-1. **Parses** natural language requests
+1. **Parses** natural language requests into structured data
 2. **Researches** markets with live web search
-3. **Maps** competitors with Google Maps API
+3. **Maps** competitors with Google Maps Places API
-4. **Analyzes** viability with Python code execution
+4. **Analyzes** viability with sandboxed Python code execution
 5. **Synthesizes** recommendations with extended reasoning
 6. **Generates** multimodal artifacts in parallel

+From "I want to open a coffee shop in Bangalore" to a strategic report, executive presentation, visual infographic, and audio briefing—all generated automatically.

 ---

-## Next Steps

-Your agent is *feature-complete*.
-It takes natural language input and produces strategic reports, visual infographics, and audio briefings.
-But before you share it with stakeholders or deploy it to production, you need confidence that it actually works reliably.

-LLM-based agents are notoriously hard to test—outputs vary between runs, external APIs return different data, and "correct" is often subjective.
-How do you validate something that doesn't give deterministic outputs?

-In [Part 8: Testing](./08-testing.md), we'll establish a testing strategy that handles this uncertainty.
-You'll learn to write unit tests for schemas, integration tests for individual agents, and evaluations that measure quality over time.

-After that:
-- [Part 9: Production](./09-production-deployment.md) - Deploy to Cloud Run or Agent Engine
-- [Bonus: AG-UI](./bonus-ag-ui-frontend.md) - Add a rich interactive dashboard
+## What You've Learned

+In this part, you've seen how ADK enables multimodal artifact generation:

+- **ParallelAgent** runs independent sub-agents concurrently for faster execution
+- **Async tools** with `await tool_context.save_artifact()` enable non-blocking artifact saving
+- **Image generation** uses `response_modalities=["TEXT", "IMAGE"]` for visual outputs
+- **Multi-speaker TTS** creates engaging podcast-style audio with dialogue
+- **Callback coordination** tracks parallel completion across shared state

+This pattern—parallel artifact generation from structured data—applies to many use cases: report generation pipelines, content creation workflows, or any system that needs to produce multiple output formats.

 ---